Personal Loan in Switzerland: What, How, Where?

 To find the right lender, there are qualified credit brokers, but of course, no one can guarantee you the lowest interest rate.

-How can you influence the interest rate on a personal loan?
+How to influence the interest rate of personal loans?

 The interest rate on a personal loan is influenced by how high your default risk is estimated to be.
 Depending on how different lenders assess you, you will therefore receive different interest rate offers.